LogtalkDotOrg/logtalk.org/_pages/rationale.md

 ### No predicate loading conflicts

 Module predicate import/export semantics and the common (and often recommended) practice of using `use_module/1` directives prevents loading in the same context two modules exporting the same predicate.
 This means that **any** update that strictly adds new exported predicates to module libraries have the potential to break existing applications.
 These loading conflicts can only be prevented by using `use_module/2` directives or resorting to explicit qualification.
+Preventing these loading conflicts also results in practice in programmers continuously inventing new predicate names instead of reusing existing names that convey the same _intention_.

-In contrast, loading two or more objects that declare the same predicate as public does not create any conflicts as Logtalk does not use the concept of predicates importing/exporting found in Prolog modules.
+In contrast, loading two or more objects that declare the same predicate as public does not create any conflicts as Logtalk does not use the concept of predicates importing/exporting found in Prolog modules and a default implicit predicate importing upon loading.
 This means e.g. that a Logtalk update that strictly adds new public predicates to its libraries cannot break existing applications as implicit message sending is only possible using `uses/2` directives.
-No equivalent to `use_module/1` directives is provided.
+By design, no equivalent to a `use_module/1` directive is provided.

 ### _Loading_ a file vs _using_ an entity